-Graduate Certificate in 7-12 STEM Education – Natural Science
+Graduate Certificate in Effective 7-12 STEM Education – Natural Science

-This graduate certificate program in Effective 7-12 STEM Education – Natural Science, is designed for Middle and High-School Teachers with a Single Subject Credential in the area of Natural Science.
+This graduate certificate program in Effective 7-12 STEM Education – Natural Science, is designed for Middle and High-School Teachers.

 Program Learning Outcomes

-Graduate students must maintain a minimum cumulative grade point average (Cumulative GPA) of at least 3.0 (on a standard 4.0 scale) at the end of each semester.
+Graduate students must maintain a minimum cumulative grade point average (Cumulative GPA) of at least 3.0 at the end of each semester.

 Per Credit Hour: $325